EMGuyant/inquisitive-nature/_posts/2022-12-12-what-is-ms-power-platform.md

 Controls are the different elements that make up the app.
 Controls include things such as buttons, text labels and inputs, galleries, and icons.
 The complete list is viewable in the Power Apps Studio on the Insert tab.
 Each control has its own array of properties and events which are viewable after adding it to the app.

 The basic building blocks above develop the visual aspects of the app.
 However, typically there is a data aspect to the app.
 Power Apps connectors connect to and access data from various sources.
-There are standard connectors that are free to use and there are premium connectors that require a Power Apps premium license.
+There are standard connectors and there are premium connectors that require a Power Apps premium license.

 <br>